marcelgo/infopark_kickstarter/README.md

 Kickstarter.
 If you want to go a step further and extend the functionality or fix a problem, you can do so any time by following the steps below.

-1. Signup for a [free Infopark Platform account](http://www.infopark.de/) and setup a test CRM and CMS component in the Infopark console.
+1. Signup for a [free Infopark account](http://www.infopark.de/) and setup a test CRM and CMS component in the Infopark console.

 2. Fork and clone the Infopark Kickstarter GitHub repository.